,

 3. What if there are significant variances between the budget and actuals?

-Variances should raise a red flag.
-If spending and actuals differ, you should conduct another budgetary review as well as a look-back analysis.
-You must get to the root of the problem.
+If you notice a variance, you must get to the root of the problem.
 For example, your organization could’ve under-budgeted for some programs, or possibly you capitalized on a new financial opportunity.
 The look-back analysis will show how every department in your organization fared and single out what was behind the variance.
 After identifying the issue, you can plan for it in future budgets.

 5. What if we don’t have a strategic year-end strategy?

-Set one today.
-To understand your direction and be intentional, your organization needs to develop and follow a strategic plan.
-It should steer every decision you make and is essential for budgeting and other fiscal decisions.
 An excellent place to start is by developing a solid strategy that aligns your budget with goals and milestones.
 By setting goals, you can determine what success and key performance indicators look like to your organization and develop strategies to diversify your organization’s growth.
-Embrace transparency when developing this and use an accounting solution that’ll scale as your organization grows.
-Once you’ve met internally, reach out to your board for final approval of your organization’s strategic mission.
-We’ve prepared a helpful guide to make closing your EOY books easier.

 Share this post